self-guided/bring your own boat

 - Vehicles left at our parking lot must be picked up by closing time on the date of entry: 5 p.m.
 November 1-February 28 (winter hours); 7 p.m.
 March 1-October 31 (summer hours).
 Launch at least four hours before LLELA closes.
 NO admission after hours to retrieve a vehicle.

 - Due to strong currents just below the dam, we ask paddlers to launch at LLELA and go downstream to a takeout point.
 Please don't try to take out at the same spot you put in; this advice comes from highly skilled kayakers who were unable to fight the current to paddle back upstream.
 Arrange a downstream shuttle vehicle in advance.
 The first public takeout location downstream from LLELA is at Carrollton's Dimension Tract park, 1199 Elm Park Drive.
-The Hebron Parkway bridge location many paddlers have been using informally is being improved and is inaccessible due to parking lot and launch construction from July-December 2019.
+The Hebron Parkway bridge location many paddlers have been using informally is being improved and is inaccessible due to parking lot and launch construction as of May 2020.

 - You can check the current water flow rate at the Corps of Engineers' web site.
 Kayaking is not possible at less than 80 cfs, and not recommended for most paddlers above 600 cfs.
 The river is closed to all boating activity if the release rate is above 3,000 cfs.
 It is your responsibility to determine whether your skills match the current river conditions before you decide to launch.